top of page

 • Sandmarc - (UPDATE: I have been testing them on the 15 Pro Max - and so far, so good).
 I think since Moment was my favorite I just never really got into the Sandmarc ecosystem, but they are very similar in many respects and according to what I see their lenses are performing well and I think they're a great choice for later gen iPhones.
 I'd say they are good multi-purpose lenses for travel, social media and filmmaking & photography.
 And they use a 17mm lens mount, which is nice.
 Lenses are moderately priced.
 Shop here.

 • ReeFlex - this is a brand probably better known for their photography apps like ReeHeld, but they make lenses too.
 And their previous versions were good, but now suffer from the same issues as other brands when paired with the latest phones.
-But now they have a brand new lens line called G-Series, and I've been testing them and the results are very good (see comparison video below).
+But now they have a new lens line called G-Series, and I've been testing them and the results are very good (see comparison video below).
 They are on the bigger side so probably not the best for quick travel setups, but they use a universal 17mm mount and have magnetic ND filters.
 At first I thought I wouldn't like that part, but I have to say after testing them the magnetic filters are really nice to use.
 I think these are a great in-between option for travel and filmmaking or photography.
+And they now also offer a 240mm Super Telephoto that is really nice (see video below).
 Lenses are moderately priced.
 Shop here.

 Still confused?
 Yeah, there's a lot to consider here. :)